Report unwanted noise from retail, commercial or industrial premises

 Typical issues associated with commercial premises include:

-• noise from different types of plant
+- noise from different types of plant

-• forklifts/delivery vehicle noise
+- forklifts/delivery vehicle noise

-• loading docks and waste handling noise (not collections)
+- loading docks and waste handling noise (not collections)

-• commercial/process-related noise and associated business activities.
+- commercial/process-related noise and associated business activities.

-Development conditions of consent for noise also apply to most commercial operations and industrial activities within the City of Sydney local area.
+Development conditions of consent for noise also apply to most commercial operations and industrial activities in the City of Sydney local area.
 We apply a variety of noise conditions at the planning and development stage to reduce the risk of noise problems developing once a commercial operation has been approved.

 Some premises may not have been subject to planning controls or there may be other circumstances leading to a noise nuisance.
 In such circumstances where we have been able to gather appropriate evidence and the noise impact has been assessed as excessive, we may be able to take action to address an environmentally unsatisfactory situation separate to a development approval.